RCPath Foundation Fellowships

 Who is eligible to apply?

-All FY doctors who undertake a FY post with a pathology speciality as part of the rotation are eligible to be considered for an RCPath Foundation Fellowship.
+All Foundation doctors who undertake a Foundation post with a pathology specialty as part of the rotation between 1 August 2023 and 31 July 2024 are eligible to be considered for an RCPath Foundation Fellowship.
 Pathology includes all the disciplines which come under the remit of RCPath, including histopathology, medical microbiology & virology/infection, clinical biochemistry, immunology, haematology and others.
-To see a full list visit the training by specialty page.
+To see a full list, visit the training by specialty page.

 How do I apply?

-If you have been appointed to a Foundation post which includes a placement in any pathology discipline, you are eligible to apply.
-To apply, please upload your CV, ensuring your e-mail address is included, and a 250 word statement to support your application.
+If you have been appointed to a Foundation post which includes a placement in any pathology discipline, you are eligible to apply during the year in which you undertake your pathology training.
+To apply, please upload your CV, ensuring your e-mail address is included, and a 250-word statement to support your application.
 This statement should include the name of the department in which you will undertake your pathology post and the dates you will work there, as well as explaining your interest in the pathology discipline and why you would like to be considered for a Foundation Fellowship.

 How will candidates be appointed?

-The College Education Group will review the applications in September 2020 and successful candidates will be awarded Foundation Fellow status.
-Successful Fellows will be announced on 30 September.
+The applications will be reviewed in July 2023 and successful candidates will be awarded Foundation Fellow status.
+Successful Fellows will be announced by the end of July 2023.